 top of page

-Taurine has been found in several different organs and tissues in the body, and it has a direct effect on many important functions including:
+Taurine has been found in several different organs and tissues in the body, and it has a direct effect on many important functions.
+It may:

-• Preventing damage to cells in the retinas and inner ear
+• Prevent damage to cells in the retinas and inner ear

-• Maintaining healthy electrolyte balance at the cellular level
+• Maintain healthy electrolyte balance at the cellular level

-• Slowing the release of adrenaline to reduce post-stress anxiety
+• Slow the release of adrenaline to reduce post-stress anxiety

 • Antioxidant properties